JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 In this case we are prefixing with `bundle exec` again in order to ensure we are using the gems in the Gemfile.lock, and the `--` symbol is there to assert that the command we want rerun to operate with is `rackup -p 3000 -o 0.0.0.0`.
 We could achieve the same effect with `bundle exec rerun "rackup -p 3000 -o 0.0.0.0"`.
 They are equivalent.
 More importantly any detected changes will now cause the server to restart automatically, similar to the use of `guard` to auto re-run specs when files change.

-Modify `app.rb` to print a different message, and verify that the change is detected by rerun byagain refreshing your browser tab with the running app.
+Modify `app.rb` to print a different message, and verify that the change is detected by `rerun` by again refreshing your browser tab with the running app.
 Also before we move on you should commit your latest changes to git.

 Deploy to Heroku
 ----------------
-Heroku is a cloud platform-as-a-service (PaaS) where we can deploy our Sinatra (and later Rails) applications in a more robust way than via Cloud9.
+Heroku is a cloud platform-as-a-service (PaaS) where we can deploy our Sinatra (and later Rails) applications in a more robust way than via Cloud9/Codio.
 If you don't have an account yet, go sign up at http://www.heroku.com.
 You'll need your login and password for the next step.

 If using Cloud9/Codio, update your Heroku Toolbelt installation by typing the following command: